 The tram network centres on Croydon and surrounds, and links up with a number of train and Tube services.
 Trams are fairly frequent and arrive every seven to 10 minutes.

-London has followed in the footsteps of cities such as Sydney and Hong Kong and has introduced a number of river bus services along the Thames.
-London River Services is part of Transport for London and manages regular commuter boats and a network of piers along the river.
+London has a number of river bus services along the Thames.
+Uber Boat by Thames Clippers manages regular commuter boats and a network of piers along the river.

 While boats can be slow and a little more expensive than the Tube, they're a pleasant transport alternative within the city, with unrivalled views of the London skyline.